anp/moxie/README.md

 [swiftui]: https://developer.apple.com/xcode/swiftui/
 [compose]: https://developer.android.com/jetpack/compose

-## Contributing
+## Contributing and Code of Conduct

-The project is not yet ready for external contributions, although I hope to change this message before RustConf 2019 (we'll see!).
-In the meantime, I'm currently trying out a [Discord server](https://discord.gg/vTAzk3d) for chat and will continue working towards the project's maturity enough to onboard!

-See [CONDUCT.md](CONDUCT.md) for the project's Code of Conduct.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for overall contributing info and [CONDUCT.md](CONDUCT.md) for the project's Code of Conduct.
+The project is still very early in its lifecycle but we welcome anyone interested in getting involved.

 ## License